disclosure: I was sent some pre-publication sheets for review, my comments, however, remain my own honest thoughts.

-As you know, I love books with a passion and luckily Monkey seems to love them too – so I do everything I can, to keep that enthusiasm going.
+As you know, I love books with a passion and luckily my son seems to love them too – so I do everything I can, to keep that enthusiasm going.

 I also love maps, be it my map postcard obsession or atlas’.
-As a child I spent hours looking through my Dad’s old atlas, which I still have now.
-I worked in Export for over 20 years before Monkey was born, loved travelled and learning about different cultures.
-I hope I can pass these passions on to Monkey too.
+As a child, I spent hours looking through my Dad’s old atlas, which I still have now.
+I worked in Export for over 20 years before he was born, loved travelled and learning about different cultures.
+I hope I can pass these passions on to my son too.

 When Big Picture Press asked me if I’d like to take a look at a few new titles to be published later this year – I obviously jumped at the chance, when two of them actually tied in really nicely with my passions – double whammy!

 The first title is MAPS by Aleksandra and Daniel Mizielinscy.
 This is a beautifully illustrated picture atlas – so up my street!
 When the book is published in October 2013 it will have 112 pages of wonderful world maps, an example of the content is shown below for United States of America.

 Although this book will be aimed at older children (my son will be 4 in December) I actually think it has a place for younger children too.
 They may not grasp the idea of the world and different countries in the same way that older children do, but because this is a pictorial atlas it’s great for extending vocabulary and conversation.

 His grandparents live in Spain, he knows that that’s a long way away, he knows he has to get on a plane or a boat to visit them.
 It would be great to show him the map of Europe and then one of Spain, and talk about the different things you find in each country.

 I’d love him to have a book like this at his age, start getting him interested in the bigger world and then as he starts school, build on the vocabulary, geography and language differences.
 It could be used with other family members to talk about their holidays and I can get my old holiday photographs out and we can find the country and see if we can spot the object.